icosahedron/kubernetes-homelab/README.md

 </body>
 </html>
 ```

 Use the command `curl http://localhost` to see if the web server works, and it should return the contents of the file that we put in the directory.

 If this is what you see, congratulations, you have set up Kubernetes cluster with an NFS share.

-## Install Postgres

-A web server is great start, but applications need a storage or database.
-Installing Postgres will provide that for future
-applications installed in the cluster.
-To keep things simple, the cluster will only have a single instance for now.

-Installing postgres requires a persistent volume to store the database.
-Create a directory adjacent to the nginx one
-created earlier, `/srv/nfs/k8s/postgres`.